shyammanikandan/Aerofit_Business_Case_Study/README.md

 ## Concepts

-- _Feature Engineering_
+- Feature Engineering
-  - Created new feature fitness category based on self fitness rating.
+  - Created new feature fitness category based on self fitness rating
 - Data Visualization using Matplotlib and Seaborn
+- Correlation
+- Descriptive Statistics
+- Probality
 - Customer Profiling based on various factors

 ## Customer Profiling

-_KP281 - Entry Level Treadmill - $1500 : 80 Customers_
+**KP281 - Entry Level Treadmill - $1500 : 80 Customers**
 - Suitable for Low Income Category Individuals.
 - Both Male and Female equally prefer this type.
--Low and Medium Fit customers also prefer this type of treadmill.
+- Low and Medium Fit customers also prefer this type of treadmill.

-KP481 - Middle Level Treadmill - $1750 : 60 Customers
+**KP481 - Middle Level Treadmill - $1750 : 60 Customers**
-• Suitable for Low and Medium Income Category Individuals.
+- Suitable for Low and Medium Income Category Individuals.
-• Male customers are more in this type of treadmill than female customers.
+- Male customers are more in this type of treadmill than female customers.
-• Low and Medium Fit customers also prefer this type of treadmill.
+- Low and Medium Fit customers also prefer this type of treadmill.

-KP781 - High Level Treadmill - $2500 : 40 Customers
+**KP781 - High Level Treadmill - $2500 : 40 Customers**
-• Suitable for High Income Category Individuals.
+- Suitable for High Income Category Individuals.
-• Male customers prefer this type of treadmill.
+- Male customers prefer this type of treadmill.
-• High Fit customers prefer this type of treadmill.
+- High Fit customers prefer this type of treadmill.

 ## Recommendations

-- Prioritize High-Earning Customers
-- Implement Income-Based Loan Limitations
-- Exercise Caution with Customers Lacking Credit History
-- Encourage Credit Status Improvement for Low-Risk Borrowers
-- Limit Loan Amounts for Average-Risk Customers
+- KP 281 is the favourite product for customers closely followed by KP481.
+- As the income of the customers increase, the price of treadmills also increasewhich means, high earning customers prefer the treadmill with advanced features.
+- Fitness rating of female customers is very low when compared to the male customers.
+- Customers who cover more miles tend to prefer the advanced treadmill KP781.
+- Huge difference between male and female in buying the higher end treadmill with 90% of KP781 customers being male.